 The dangers with the KPI approach can include the following (among other things):

 - Miscalculation (i.e., KPI improvements did not sufficiently offset failure to execute in other areas).
 This can lead to a company making incentive payments even though profits did not arise.
 This is why it is important to have a minimum profit target that must be met before incentives are paid.
-However, such a standard can be demoralizing if employees hit their targets but are denied payment.

 - Gaming (i.e., employees learning how to achieve the KPIs but without respect to the profit goals).
 This can lead to intentional or unintentional failure to achieve profit objectives.